techdkumardev09/iot_management/README.md

 git clone <repository-url>
 cd <project-directory>

+2. Make .env file in your repository cp .env example-env

-2. Build the Project
+3. Build the Project
 sudo make build

-3. Make Migrations
+4. Make Migrations
 Open a new terminal window and navigate to the project directory: cd <project-directory>
 # Run the following command to create database migrations:
 sudo make makemigrations

-4. Apply Migrations
+5. Apply Migrations
 # In the same terminal window, apply the migrations to set up the database:
 sudo make migrate